aws-solutions/video-on-demand-on-aws/README.md

 * **dynamo:** Lambda function to Update DynamoDB
 * **input-validate:** Lambda function to parse S3 event notifications and define the workflow parameters.
 * **profiler:** Lambda function used to send publish and/or error notifications.
+* **media-package-assets:** Lambda function to ingest an asset into MediaPackage-VOD.

+## Source code (Python 3.7)
+> **Note**: The _mediainfo_ function uses the python3.7 runtime since the distributable was compiled on Amazon Linux, and the [Operating System for the node version 10 runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) is Amazon Linux 2.

+* **mediainfo:** Lambda function to run mediainfo on s3 signed url. https://mediaarea.net/en/MediaInfo. bin/mediainfo must be made executable before deploying to lambda.

 ## Creating a custom Build
 The solution can be deployed through the CloudFormation template available on the solution home page: [Video on Demand on AWS](https://aws.amazon.com/answers/media-entertainment/video-on-demand-on-aws/).